fredmoseley/fullcourt-ai/draft/draft_prompt.md

 - User will provide live draft data (ADP, picks so far) as input
 - My team name is @kfredincali
 - Team rosters are composed of the following positions: 4 Guards, 4 Forwards, 2 Centers, 2 Utility spots (Guard, Forward, or Center) and 13 players on the bench.
-- The current_draft_results.tsv contains the latest draft results.
+- Check current_draft_results.tsv for the latest draft results.
+This file lists all players already drafted.
+Do not select any player who has already been taken.

 ### Reasoning Steps